zaidalyafeai/curator/README.md

 > Make sure to set your API keys as environment variables for the model you are calling.
 For example running `export OPENAI_API_KEY=sk-...` and `export ANTHROPIC_API_KEY=ant-...` will allow you to run the previous two examples.
 A full list of supported models and their associated environment variable names can be found [in the litellm docs](https://docs.litellm.ai/docs/providers).

 > [!TIP]
 > If you are generating large datasets, you may want to use [batch mode](https://docs.bespokelabs.ai/bespoke-curator/tutorials/save-usdusdusd-with-batch-mode) to save costs.
 Currently batch APIs from [OpenAI](https://platform.openai.com/docs/guides/batch) and [Anthropic](https://docs.anthropic.com/en/docs/build-with-claude/message-batches) are supported.
-With curator this is as simple as setting `batch_mode=True` in the `LLM` class.
+With curator this is as simple as setting `batch=True` in the `LLM` class.

 ### Using structured outputs